 Edinburgh and beyond

 As Europe's festival city par excellence, Edinburgh's population more than doubles every August, as hundreds of thousands of visitors and performers from across the globe come together for a month of brilliant live arts events.
 It's the perfect showcase for comedy, theatre, dance and almost every genre of music under the sun and Homecoming 2014 forms an important part of the festivities.
+Discover amazing performances from around the globe at the Edinburgh International Festival, or get more of a local flavour at MidFest in September, Midlothian's festival of the arts.
+There's a huge variety of events taking place in Glasgow during the Commonwealth Games.
+Learn some traditional dances at the Multicultural Homecoming 2014 Ceilidh at Pride House on 28 July.
 Further afield, the Wickerman Festival in Dumfries & Galloway is one of Scotland's best loved independent music gatherings and should not be missed.

 Findhorn Bay Arts Festival